-The Spanish Law 10/1998 on sanitary waste obliges to healthcare centers to destroy wastes that may contain blood, toxicity, etc. NEVER throw away these wastes in the organic rubbish bin and much less in the plastic container, etc. In this way, its reusing will be impossible and it will be avoided accidental shots of relatives, garbage collection workers or homeless people who rummage around in the rubbish bin, while it contributes to improve the environment.
+The Spanish Law 10/1998 on sanitary waste obliges to healthcare centers to destroy wastes that may contain blood, toxicity, etc. NEVER throw away these wastes in the organic rubbish bin and much less in the plastic container, etc. In this way, its reusing will be impossible and it will be avoided accidental shots of relatives, garbage collection workers or homeless people who rummage around in the rubbish bin, while we are going to contribute to improve the environment.

 What to do with used pens or needles?
-Most patients will reply that the directly throw it away to a rubbish bin without being conscient that some wastes need to treated in a special way because of their possible bad impact on environment.
+Most patients will reply that the directly throw it away to a rubbish bin without being conscient that some wastes need to be treated in a special way because of their possible bad impact on the environment.
 Others will say that they keep them in a recipient or in a plastic bottle and once it is full they throw it away in a rubbish bin.
-The less common it is that thy store these wastes to deliver them to a third (healthcare center, etc.).
+The less common it is that they store the wastes to deliver them to a third (healthcare center, etc.).

-The important point is, has the patient received any kind of information from a sanitary professional on treatment waste management?
+The important point is, has the patient received any kind of information from a sanitary professional about the on waste management treatment?

-Only a very small fraction of population will reply YES, while the 80% will say NO.
+Only a very small part of population will reply YES, while the 80% will say NO.

 Nowadays, it is considered that waste disposition and storing habits in diabetic patients homes are deficient.
 It is important to promote initiatives that allow to guide to a proper practice on waste classification, storing and disposal.

 First of all, it is necessary to be clear that depending on the type of waste (sharp, biomedical or drug) it will be disposed or destroyed in a different way.
 Thus, it is mandatory to know how to classify them according to the following table: